pjsip/pjproject_docs/docs/source/get-started/ios/build_instructions.rst

 -------------------

 Native TLS backend for iOS and MacOS, i.e: using Network framework, is supported, please check :pr:`2482` for more info.
+Note that currently this backend is still in experimental phase.

 Alternatively, using OpenSSL backend is also supported.
 Follow the instructions below to enable TLS transport by using OpenSSL: